DevExpress-Examples/out-of-maintenance-quick-start-eud-reporting-asp-net-core/Readme.md

 The report in this example is created as the [Create a Report in Visual Studio](docs.devexpress.devx/XtraReports/14989#table-report) document describes.

-> Restore npm packages (listed in the [package.json](./CS/EndUserDesignerExample/package.json) file) before running this project.
+> Restore packages (listed in the [package.json](./CS/EndUserDesignerExample/package.json) file) before running this project.

 ![](images/screenshot.png)